 If you had permanent brachytherapy, the seeds will give off small doses of radiation for at least several weeks.
 These low doses are not likely to be harmful to others.
-But to be safe, your doctor may advise you to avoid close contact with pregnant women and small children for a time.
-Your doctor may also advise other safety measures, such as wearing a condom during sex.
+But to be safe, your healthcare provider may advise you to not have close contact with pregnant women and small children for a time.
+Your healthcare provider may also advise other safety measures, such as wearing a condom during sex.

 Side effects of internal radiation therapy